JustinWinthers/ng-flux/README.md

         bower install ng-flux

+**Using npm**

+        npm install ng-flux

-Just include the library in your html after angular but before your application js.
+Just include the library in your html after Angular but before your application js.
 You don't need to declare a dependency for ng-flux in your module since it decorates angular.module with semantics you can use in your Angular module component declarations like .store, .action, and .component.